Locercus/dir/README.md

 Naturally, larger code projects that reuse the same character multiple times will get very complicated very quickly.

+Of course you could just keep heading in one direction, but what's the fun in that?
+Try make it as compact as possible (like in `hello_world/o`)

 For an overly complicated hello world-example, see the the directory named `hello_world` in this repo.

 ## Compiling and testing